open-compensation-token-license/license-token-website/wikisrc/d-market-s-blockchain-security-for-open-source.md

 ## Challenges in Open Source Security

 Open-source projects are inherently open to the world, promoting collaboration but also exposing the code to potential security risks.
 These include unauthorized alterations and version control issues.
 The traditional model relies on centralized authorities, which can be inefficient and error-prone.
+For more insights, explore [blockchain for open-source security](https://www.license-token.com/wiki/blockchain-technology-for-open-source-security).

 ## Blockchain Solutions by DMarket

 ### Immutability and Transparency

 Blockchain's immutable ledger ensures all modifications are permanent and traceable, which aids in tracking and safeguarding code integrity.
+Learn more about [blockchain and data integrity](https://www.license-token.com/wiki/blockchain-and-data-integrity).

 ### Decentralized Trust

 By decentralizing trust, DMarket reduces reliance on a central authority, distributing responsibilities across the network.
+This aligns with the principles of [decentralized governance in open source](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 ### Secure Identity Management

 Blockchain provides secure, pseudonymous identity verification, enhancing trust in developer contributions.
+For related topics, see [blockchain and identity management](https://www.license-token.com/wiki/blockchain-and-identity-management).

 ### Smart Contracts for Security

 Smart contracts automate security checks, reducing human error and enforcing project guidelines efficiently.
+To understand more, visit [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Implementation Challenges

 ### Scalability

 DMarket implements Layer 2 solutions to address blockchain's scalability issues, ensuring efficient, high-frequency transactions.
+For further reading, explore [blockchain scalability solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ### User Adoption